nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale**: Pertaining to the nanometer scale at which nanodrugs operate.

-### Expanded Definition and Usage\nNanodrugs represent a significant advancement in pharmaceutical science, providing solutions to some of the most challenging aspects of drug delivery.
+### Expanded Definition and Usage:
+Nanodrugs represent a significant advancement in pharmaceutical science, providing solutions to some of the most challenging aspects of drug delivery.
 By reducing the size of drug carriers to the nanoscale, these systems can achieve higher precision in targeting specific cells or tissues, such as tumor cells in the case of cancer therapy.
 Nanotechnology enables deeper penetration into tissues, prolonged drug circulation times, and the ability to cross biological barriers that conventional drugs cannot.

 This precision and efficiency not only improve the effectiveness of treatments but also significantly reduce side effects and the quantity of drug required, which can lower treatment costs and enhance patient compliance.
 Furthermore, nanodrugs can be engineered to respond to environmental stimuli, such as pH or temperature changes in the body, allowing for targeted release of the drug at specific sites.

+### Expanded Definition and Usage:
-### Conclusion\nIn conclusion, nanodrugs are a transforming element in modern medicine, particularly in the fields of oncology, cardiology, and neurology.
+In conclusion, nanodrugs are a transforming element in modern medicine, particularly in the fields of oncology, cardiology, and neurology.
 As research advances and regulatory pathways become more defined, the potential for nanodrugs to redefine treatment paradigms continues to grow, promising safer, more effective, and more targeted therapies.